facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 INTENTIONALLY PAYING a higher premium for Medicare?

+Sometimes IRMAA is intentional.
+For instance, a Roth conversion can be a good reason to pay IRMAA.
 A well-executed Roth conversion raises your income and can push you into a higher IRMAA bracket.
-In exchange, you can receive a number of benefits, especially when conversions are planned over many years, even decades.
-These include the potential for lower required distributions, higher-quality inheritances, higher Social Security benefits, and lower Medicare premiums (when planned correctly).
+In exchange, you stand to receive a number of benefits, especially when conversions are planned over many years, even decades.
+These include the potential for lower required distributions, higher-quality inheritances, higher Social Security benefits, and lower Medicare premiums in future years (when planned correctly).

-If you disagree with a premium adjustment you have the right to appeal the decision.
-For additional information on appeals, go to HHS.gov: Medicare Part B Premium Appeals.
+If you disagree with a premium adjustment, you have the right to appeal the decision.

 You might be successful in appealing a premium adjustment decision if you believe that there was an error in the IRS data, or perhaps you filed an amended tax return and the IRS is using older or incomplete data.